Fatichti/ASAI/readme.md

 │   ├── yolo                            # To get started with Yolo
 │   └── recognition                     # For the main recognition
 └── AIRecognition
+    ├── esp32.py                        # Program to adapt the servo dynamically
     ├── smartTracking.py                # Main program: camera + recognition + matching + servo
     └── yolo.py                         # Program to get started with yolo
 ```